 You can choose for a cash gift to be index-linked or not.
-Index-linked means that the gift will change between when your will is written and when you die by the same amount as the general level of prices.
+Index-linking means that the value of the gift will keep pace with inflation between the time you write your will and the time you die.

 If you leave 10% or more of your net estate (i.e. your total assets less liabilities) to charity, you could benefit from a reduction in the rate of inheritance tax from 40% to 36% on the rest of your estate.
 It is possible to leave a percentage of your estate to one or more charities, in equal or unequal shares.